 Eligible Projects and Activities: (All service providers must be preapproved by Glacier Country Tourism)

 - Workshops and trainings (customer service, hospitality, marketing).

-- Strategic planning, destination and experiential product development.
+- Strategic planning, destination and experiential product development and packaging.

 - Professional design services.
 Total cost of services cannot be over 20% of total project budget.
 Services must be itemized on final billing.